Skip to article frontmatterSkip to article content

 GDSFactory bridges the whole EPIC design cycle, with a variety of Foundary PDKs available it is both easy to construct circuits reusing proven devices and to realize conceptually new designs.
 The generated component layouts can be used in varous simulators for exploration, optimization and validation.
 GDSfactory tightly integrates with KLayout, leveraging its advanced design rule checks (DRC) and layout versus schematic (LVS) capabilities.
 For characterization of the fabricated devices GDSFactory provides rich metadata compatible to commercial wafer probers, including the position and orientation of fiber-to-waveguide couplers.

-GDSFactory acts a as a unifying framework that covers the entire EPIC design cycle.
+GDSFactory acts a as a unifying framework covering the entire EPIC design cycle.
 It allows the user to:

-In this paper we will highlight the key features of GDSFactory follwing the structure of the design cycle shown in Figure 1 and mentioned above.
+In this paper we will highlight the key features of GDSFactory follwing the structure of the design cycle shown in Figure 1.
+To contextualize the demonstrated features we will in parallel develop a simple photonic transceiver circuit as a case study.
+This will allow us to paint a more cohesive picture showcasing GDSFactory’s particular strengths.

 Design Flow